Call 01268 699305

 You can find examples of other games the children play to learn their spelling.
 You will find these on the website

-On a Friday, children will bring home their spellings to learn (recorded in their reading diaries) and be tested on them the following Friday.
+On a Monday, children will bring home their spellings to learn (recorded in their reading diaries) and be tested on them on the Friday.
 They will record their spelling result on their list of words that they stick into their diaries and highlight any words they got incorrect so they can continue to learn these at home and at school.
 Some children may have a list of twelve words (5 spelling pattern words, 5 tricky words (words you cannot sound out) and a pair of homophones (words that sound the same, spelt differently and have a different meaning e.g. which/witch, to/too/two).
 Some children may have a list of eight words to learn (5 spelling patterns, two tricky words and one pair of homophones).
 If children get 12/12 or 8/8 they receive five dojos, 10/12 or 6/8 two dojos.